ken-inoue/lab_protocols/Nanopore.md

 *Example: A 1:10 dilution of PCR products is quantified using Qubit and contains 10ng/µL of DNA, which means that 1 µL of undiluted PCR product contains ~100 ng DNA.
 Add 1 µL of undiluted PCR product to a clean tube and adjust the volume to 22.5 µL with 21.5 µL molecular-grade H2O.*
 #### End-prep
-1. Thaw DNA Control Sample (DCS) at room temperature, spin down, mix by pipetting, and place on ice.
-2. Thaw NEBNext Ultra II End Repair/dA-tailing Module reagents on ice.
+1. Thaw NEBNext Ultra II End Repair/dA-tailing Module reagents on ice.
     - **Do NOT vortex the Ultra II End Prep Enzyme Mix**.
 Flick or invert the tube to ensure it is well mixed.
     - The Ultra II End Prep Buffer may have precipitate.
 Pipette the buffer up and down to break up the precipitate and then vortex for 30 seconds.
-3. In a 0.2 μL PCR tube, mix the following
+2. In a 0.2 μL PCR tube, mix the following

 |Reagent	|Volume|
 |:--------|:-----|